I don't know about you, but I'm all caught up in the holiday spirit over here!

 It's no secret that I LOVE entertaining, but during the holidays you can just multiply that times 100.
 I live to feed people, just ask anyone that knows me!
 Our friends and family are constantly on the receiving end of food offerings and Christmas is when I get to pull out all the stops.
 Decadent cookies, boozy cocktails and festive cakes like this Gluten Free Eggnog Bundt Cake are all making appearances at our house this year and they will most definitely be making their way around to our friends and family's houses too!

-This eggnog bundt cake is a real showstopper!
-I have already baked it up in a traditional bundt pan, cupcake tins and fancy pants vintage tins this season all with stellar results.
+This Gluten Free Eggnog Bundt Cake is a real showstopper!
+I have already baked it up in a traditional bundt pan, cupcake tins, and fancy pants vintage tins this season all with stellar results.
 The rich, spongy cake and the icing are laced with eggnog and lots of freshly grated nutmeg for an intense holiday flavor that is sure to be the super-star on any dessert spread.
-(Although, the flavor of this cake stands alone on it’s own with just a light sprinkling of powdered sugar!)
+(Although, the flavor of this cake stands alone on it's own with just a light sprinkling of powdered sugar!)

-This cake is the perfect match for just about any beverage pairing although I really love pairing it with a giant glass of spiked eggnog.
+This Gluten Free Eggnog Bundt Cake is the perfect match for just about any beverage pairing although I really love pairing it with a giant glass of spiked eggnog.
 I figure eggnog season is only here for about 30 -45 days so I better make the most of it!

 To bake this cake batter in muffin tins instead of a cake form simply decrease the cooking time to 30 - 40 minutes.